50 Interesting Facts About Singapore You Probably Didn’t Know

 7. Other than the four official languages that Singaporeans speak, English, Chinese, Malay, and Tamil, they also speak a fifth language, a local lingo called Singlish.
 However, instead of being a broken language, it is a really complicated creole that foreigners cannot pick up easily.

-8. A total of 27 Singlish words have made it to the Oxford dictionary.
+8. Several Singlish words have even been added to the Oxford English Dictionary.

 9. In all of Southeast Asia, you will find the largest size of Yakult bottles in Singapore.